 Victoria is Australia’s leading State for defence industry, electronic and cyber security.
-We have 80 leading national and multinational digital and cyber security businesses and institutions developing a globally competitive digital and cyber security sector in the state.
+We have around 145 leading national and multinational digital and cyber security businesses and institutions developing a globally competitive digital and cyber security sector in the state.

 Victoria has a world-class tertiary education sector and produces approximately 30 per cent of Australia’s graduates in information technology, engineering, science and other related technologies.
 Victoria is well placed to lead the advanced technology aspects of major defence projects, including areas identified in the Federal Government’s 2016 Defence White Paper such as enhanced digital communications, battlefield intelligence, surveillance and reconnaissance effectiveness.